minprog/uva-prog-ai/20 Problem sets/20 Simple Java/00 Rules.md

 * Submitting work to this course that you intend to use outside of the course (e.g., for a job) without prior approval from the course's heads.
 * Using resources during a quiz beyond those explicitly allowed in the quiz's instructions.
 * Viewing another's solution to a problem set's problem and basing your own solution on it.

+## Assessment

+Your work on this problem set will be evaluated along four axes primarily.

+Scope
+: To what extent does your code implement the features required by our specification?

+Correctness
+: To what extent is your code consistent with our specifications and free of bugs?

+Design
+: To what extent is your code written well (i.e., clearly, efficiently, elegantly, and/or logically)?

+Style
+: To what extent is your code readable (i.e., commented and indented with variables aptly named)?

+All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.